 72% people prefer to receive promotional content through email, compared to 17% who prefer social media

 90% of email gets delivered to the intended recipient’s inbox, whereas only 2% of your Facebook fans see your posts in their News Feed.

 Email marketing has an average ROI of 3800%

 source: Campaign Monitor

-To learn more about how you can grow your business with small business marketing 2017, or if you need some ideas to get you started, connect with us!
+To learn more about how you can grow your small business marketing in 2017, or if you need some ideas to get you started, connect with us!
 We’re always happy to have a quick chat over the phone to nut out some basic ideas (obligation free, of course!).